digitalrightswatch/digitalrightswatch.org.au/content/blog/2020-01-23-valentines-day-cryptobars.md

 Get on down to one of the CryptoBars happening around the country!

-We&#8217;ll kick off the evening with drinks and pizza, followed by short talks, then a relaxed hour in which you can learn from friendly nerds about VPN’s, strong passwords and password managers, the Tor browser, encrypted messaging (Signal/Wire), or online tracking and social media privacy.
+We&#8217;ll kick off the evening with drinks and pizza, followed by short talks, then a relaxed hour in which you can learn from friendly nerds about VPN's, strong passwords and password managers, the Tor browser, encrypted messaging (Signal/Wire), or online tracking and social media privacy.

 6-8pm on Thursday 13 Feb in Melbourne, Brisbane & Sydney.